Austral Thrush

 Key Features

-- Bright yellow bill and eye-ring
+- Bright yellow-orange bill and legs

 When You’ll See Them